Les Steckel

-Les Steckel (born July 1, 1946) is an American football coach currently serving as the quarterbacks coach at Centre College.
-He was the third head coach of the Minnesota Vikings in 1984, and he has also worked as an assistant coach with the San Francisco 49ers, New England Patriots, Denver Broncos, Houston Oilers/Tennessee Titans, Buffalo Bills and Tampa Bay Buccaneers.
+Les Steckel (born July 1, 1946) is a retired American football coach.
+He was the third head coach of the Minnesota Vikings in 1984, and also worked as an assistant coach with the San Francisco 49ers, New England Patriots, Denver Broncos, Houston Oilers/Tennessee Titans, Buffalo Bills and Tampa Bay Buccaneers.

-Early years
+Early life

 Steckel was born in Whitehall, Pennsylvania and attended the University of Kansas, where he was a Golden Gloves boxing champion and graduated in 1968 with a triple degree in social work, human relations, and political science.
 He volunteered on the Robert F. Kennedy presidential campaign that year.

 He then enlisted in the Marines and served in Vietnam as infantry.
-He retired from the Marine Reserves after thirty years of service with the rank of Colonel.
+He retired from the Marine Reserves after thirty years of service with the rank of colonel.

 After his return from Vietnam in 1970, Steckel was stationed in Quantico, Virginia, where he played football for the Quantico Marines football team until 1971.
 He joined the USMC Reserves in 1972.